Saint Silvester Road Race: History

 The event would remain a men-only affair until 1975, when the United Nations declared that year as the International Year of Women.
 In commemoration of this, the race organizers held the women's race for the first time.
 The women's race started as an open event, and the first Brazilian victory would come only in its 20th edition (in 1995), when Carmem Oliveira won.

 Starting December 31, 1982, Rede Globo began to telecast the road race via satellite to the whole of Brazil, in partnership with TV Gazeta.

 Since 1993, a shorter race for children is held a few days before the main event (dubbed "São Silvestrinha", or "Little Saint Silvester" – a unisex event).

-Until 1988, the race took place at the late night hour starting at 23:00, approaching the New Year's, but the year of 1989 - the year the race began to be recognized as an international running event - saw substantial changes in the race's format, in order to comply with the rules of the IAAF.
+Until 1988, the race took place at the late night hour starting at 23:00, approaching the New Year's, but the year of 1989 – the year the race began to be recognized as an international running event – saw substantial changes in the race's format, in order to comply with the rules of the World Athletics.
 The time of the race was altered for first afternoon (to 3:00 p.m. for women and 5:00 p.m. for men), the course direction was reversed, and men and women, who used to run together, had their races separated.
 In 1991, the length of the race was extended to 15,000 meters (the distance for the event used to vary almost yearly, usually between 6.5 km and 8.8 km).
 This variance needed to be corrected in order to meet IAAF marathon and road race regulations and requirements.

 The 2020 race was postponed to July 2021 and later cancelled due to the COVID-19 pandemic in Brazil, mark the first time that the race was not held since the debut in 1925.